Alaska's Fiddling Poet

 What's new?

-From there, a mix of workshops, shows, and school visits in New York, Pennsylvania, Michigan, and Illinois before a big writers' gathering in Kansas City, AWP, which Ken attended along with approximately 8,000 others.
-Next, Ken appears at Folk Alliance, also in Kansas City, where he'll be showcasing.
-It's more Ken Waldman & The Wild Ones!
+Ken spent all December 2023 in Fairhope, Alabama at the Wolff Writer's Cottage.
+In addition to working on several long-ongoing writing projects, he was deep in planning a wide range of 2024 dates, including two nights of New York City showcases at the iconic theater district club, Don't Tell Mama.
+From there, a mix of workshops, shows, and school visits in New York, Pennsylvania, Michigan, and Illinois before a big writers' gathering in Kansas City, AWP, which Ken attended along with approximately 8,000 others, and then Folk Alliance, also in Kansas City, which Ken attended along with approximately 3,000 others.

 What's next?
 We'll see (but this page shows the kind of work Ken will continue to provide).